Author: Wayne D. Garris

 - An employee who improperly takes an extended lunch break.

 - A supervisor learns that an employee belongs to a religious group whose views the supervisor and other employees find offensive.
-Although she does not talk about her beliefs unless asked, co-workers no longer feel comfortable working with the employee.
+Although the employee does not talk about her beliefs unless asked, co-workers no longer feel comfortable working with the employee.
 How may the supervisor proceed?

 - Explain to her co-workers that she has the right to hold her personal religious beliefs, and if they harass her because of her religion, it would violate company policy.